-This means it is free of the elements some people consider unnecessary when saying goodbye, such as a minister, procession, limousines and pallbearers.
+This means it is free of certain elements such as a minister, procession, limousines and pallbearers.
 It does not, however, mean that any corners are cut or the care that you and your loved one receive is in any way less than that of our usual high standards.

 Direct Cremation is typically the least expensive option as it can avoid the need for additional costs incurred in a traditional funeral service such as embalming, viewing of the deceased, the funeral service and additional transportation for the family or close friends.

 What are the benefits of a direct cremation?

 - A direct cremation is cheaper than a traditional funeral

 - You can say farewell to your loved one in your own way, without being tied to tradition or ceremony

 - Your loved one receives a cremation carried out with professionalism and dignity